National Day of Repentance – Aug. 26, 2026

 National Day of Repentance FAQs

-What is repentance in the Bible?
+What is the significance of repentance in Christianity?

 How to Observe National Day of Repentance